Miami Beach is a fantastic holiday destination! Read my travel tips on how to enjoy it to the utmost

 Start where McArthur Causeway arrives to Miami Beach, on 5th St., and walk along the water towards the south.
 It’s a peaceful stroll with beautiful boats of all sizes, the Miami Beach Marina and water taxis.
 There are a couple of restaurants and a mini market in the area.

 Continue walking along the water all the way to the South Pointe Park Pier.
 It’s the perfect place to stop, relax, feel the ocean breeze and take pictures.
 You can see the private Fisher Island from a distance, with its gorgeous apartment buildings and empty private beaches.

-I love to stop at Smith & Wollensky’s outdoor bar and restaurant; it has beautiful views, a good vibe, as well as fantastic food and drinks.
+I love to stop at Smith & Wollensky’s outdoor bar and restaurant because of the beautiful views, good vibe and fantastic food and drinks.
 This is a great spot to people-watch and boat-watch.
 If you are lucky, you might see a cruise pass by.

 Art deco district – South Beach

-Ocean Drive Promenade and Collins Ave. are the most visited and popular streets when looking for art deco buildings.
-You can walk from 5th St. up to 21st St. and admire the beautiful style from the 1920’s and 1930’s.
+Ocean Drive and Collins Ave. are the most popular streets in South Beach.
+The art deco buildings have been featured in TV series and movies.
+Walk from 5th St. up to 21st St. and admire the beautiful style from the 1920’s and 1930’s.

-Other streets such as Española Way, Meridian Ave., Michigan Ave., Euclid Ave. also have beautiful architecture worth admiring and photographing, and will be less crowded and more relaxed.
+Española Way, Meridian Ave., Michigan Ave., Euclid Ave. have beautiful architecture as well, worth and will be less crowded and more relaxed.

 Lincoln Road Mall